mklabs/mklabs.github.com/_posts/2013-1-1-build-tools-thoughts.md

 but most often they are tied to a particular platform and / or build tool.

-I'm putting down here some of the thoughts and principles I'm now now trying to apply when writing tasks and scripts.
+I'm putting down here some of the thoughts and principles I'm now trying to apply when writing tasks and scripts.

 - Abstract away from your build tool of choice.